wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 Next, you invite the planning team to review the draft Dashboard.
 After reviewing, the planning team makes some recommendations for small adjustments.
-The planning team also has identified a group of early adopters that will test the experience to make sure priority tasks, resources, and workflows are functioning properly before the experience is rolled out to the entire organization.
+The planning team also has identified a group of early adopters that will test the experience.
+These testers will test all Viva Connections tasks, resources, and workflows to ensure them functioning properly before the experience is rolled out to the entire organization.
 To get the environment ready to test, you publish the Dashboard.

 ## Create custom Dashboard cards

 Cards on the Dashboard can be customized to fit the unique needs of your organization.
 There are two ways cards can be customized – using the [Card designer card](/viva/connections/create-dashboard#design-your-own-card-with-a-quick-view) or using the SharePoint Framework.
 Card designer enables users to create custom cards with JSON configuration and SharePoint Framework cards require custom code.
-Card Designer cards can be used to show static information and the code driven SharePoint Framework cards enable you to connect to external systems and information using Microsoft Graph or other APIs hosted in Microsoft Azure.
+Card Designer cards can be used to show static information.
+The code driven SharePoint Framework cards, on the other hand, enable you to connect to external systems and information using Microsoft Graph or other APIs hosted in Microsoft Azure.
 Card can also take advantage of the Quick View option to render the most common operations or information directly in the dashboard without forcing user to move to a specific application.**Here are three examples of custom cards with quick views:

 |**Scheduling time off** | **Keep track of inventory**                 | **Open enrollment for benefits**            |
 |-----|-------------------------------|---------------------------------------------|